 It’s a straightforward 8th note groove with one kick before the first snare and two kicks before the second.
 The chorus gets heavier and the drummer moves from the hi-hat to the crash cymbal.
 This will give beginners a bit of variety when playing to the song.

 I clearly remember playing this song all the time in my early days of drumming.
-Green Day were one of mine and many other people’s favorite bands.
+Green Day has been one of mine and many other people’s favorite bands.
 I love that this song has a very clear demonstration of how verses are played softly while choruses are played loudly.

 It gives beginner drummers a good entry into classic song structures and how the drums can enhance the effect of the chorus by moving their right hand to the cymbals.

 Billie Jean – Michael Jackson

 ‘Billie Jean’ has one of the most recognizable bass lines in the music industry.
 Along with that is a basic straight eighth groove that carries the whole track.
 What makes this song so good for beginners is the fact that the groove doesn’t change at any point.